stigsfoot/ARCoreParkour/README.md

 As you move your device, the app automatically detects and tracks images from the set of reference images.

+*be sure to star this repo or follow on Twitter for the other projects*
 # Authors
 Noble Ackerson - _Initial work via_ - [Google ARCore Docs](https://developers.google.com/ar/develop/unity/augmented-images/guide)